30040482/Linux-on-ChromeOS/README.md

 # Linux-on-ChromeOS
-An instructional manual containing Linux sudo codes that allow for Chromebooks to download and use CIS-required programs required for coursework.

-The Peralta Community College District
+An instructional manual containing Linux sudo codes that allow for Chromebooks to download and use CIS-required programs required for coursework across The Peralta Community College District.

-CIS Department

 Updating Linux: